Battle of Agordat (1941): Italian retirement

+Indian troops clearing a village in Eritrea, 1941.

 The situation in late 1940 rendered the Sudanese towns of Kassala and Gallabat untenable, leading to the decision by Italian command to abandon them and withdraw the troops to Ethiopia and Eritrea.
 The Italian 12th Colonial Brigade (General Orlando Lorenzini) at Kassala retired on the night of 17/18 January 1941, which to the British suggested that the situation in Egypt was affecting Italian strategy in East Africa and that a bolder British policy was justified.
 The British offensive from Sudan due on 9 February was brought forward to 19 January and Platt was ordered to mount a vigorous pursuit.
-While the garrison of Gallabat was ordered to reach Gondar, the 12th Colonial Brigade methodically retired towards the Keru–Biscia–Aicota triangle in the foothills of the Eritrean highlands, while opposing some resistance to Gazelle Force (Colonel Frank Messervy) a motorised unit from the SDF, the 4th and the 5th Indian Infantry divisions.
+While the garrison of Gallabat was ordered to reach Gondar, the 12th Colonial Brigade retired towards the foothills of the Eritrean highlands.
+Its retreat was pursued and harassed by Gazelle Force, which scouted ahead of 4th Indian Infantry divisions and flanked pockets of resistance.

-As Gazelle Force threatened to outflank and encircle the retreating Italian forces, the Amhara Cavalry (Lieutenant Amedeo Guillet), was ordered to slow down the Allied advance for at least 24 hours in the plain between Aicota and Barentu in Eritrea.
-The cavalry covertly circumvented the Anglo-Indian forces and at dawn on 21 January, began a surprise cavalry charge from their rear.
-The charge created much disarray between the Commonwealth lines but as the cavalry prepared to charge again, the Allied force re-organized and opened fire on the Amhara cavalry, while armoured units tried to encircle them.
-Guillet's deputy, Lieutenant Renato Togni, charged a column of Matilda tanks with his platoon of 30 colonial soldiers who were all killed but this allowed the remainder of the cavalry to disengage.
-The charge cost the Amhara cavalry some 800 killed or wounded but slowed the British advance for long enough for the main Italian force to reach Agordat.
+During the advance from Kassala to Agordat, Gazelle Force fought a brief battle with the Italian 41st Colonial Brigade near the village of Keru on 21–22 January 1941, where they found themselves being charged by Askari cavalry.
+Once the surprise of facing a horseback charge in the 1940s passed, Gazelle Force troops opened fire with field guns, rifles and machine-guns.
+Pitt wrote, "within ten minutes it was all over, dead and wounded men and beasts strewn about, dust clouds covering the survivors as they galloped frantically for the shelter of the scrub from which they had so dramatically appeared".
+Stubborn fighting followed as 4/11th Sikhs (later relieved by the 2nd battalion Queen's Own Cameron Highlanders) engaged Italian troops on high ground.
+The Italians retreated during the night, abandoning to the British, "a formidable defensive position", after finding themselves outflanked and under attack from the rear by troops from the Highland Light Infantry.
+During the withdrawal of the 41st Colonial Brigade, 800 of its troops were taken prisoner, including the Brigade commander and his staff.